GED in Alabama: Requirements, Cost, Testing Centers, & More

 To find a test center, click here.

-GED Retake Policies in Alabama
+GED in Alabama Retake Policies

 What happens if I fail a subject?
 In Alabama, if you do not pass all sections of the GED exam on your first attempt, you have the opportunity to retake the test.
 The retake policies are designed to provide flexibility and support for test-takers while maintaining the integrity of the exam.